GoogleChrome/lighthouse-ci/docs/configuration.md

 ### Default lhci server location for running the wizard

-If you're running the `lhci wizard` multiple times, you can configure a default `serverBaseUrl` that you have to type them in at each `lhci wizard` run.
+If you're running the `lhci wizard` multiple times, you can configure a default `serverBaseUrl` to avoid typing it in at each `lhci wizard` run.

 ```json
 {